Dustinmj/orbi-logger/README.md

 ```
 1. Have node,npm,git
 2. Clone this repository
-3. Change settings in .env
+3. Change settings in config.json
   a.
 Ping time in seconds
   b.
 Router ip
   c.
 Username/Password